 Caregiver Support Resources

-The following resources are provided for those caring for someone with MPS.
+The following resources are provided for those caring for someone with MPS and ML.
 Many of the websites listed have online support groups you can join to get immediate advice, support, or understanding.
-Some of the sites have great advice for taking care of the caregiver.
+Some of the sites have good advice for taking care of the caregiver.
 All of the resources listed can help you if you are feeling alone on your journey.

 Family Caregiver Alliance